Microsoft EA

 Analyzing Your Needs and Usage

-A deep dive into your organization’s software usage is critical for a well-informed negotiation.
-This involves:
+A deep dive into your organization’s software utilization is critical for negotiating an EA that reflects actual needs and avoids unnecessary costs.

-• Detailed Usage Analysis: Assessing the use of Microsoft products versus the entitlements under your current EA.
-This granular analysis can reveal under-utilized resources, presenting opportunities for cost savings.
+• Usage Analysis: Assess the usage of Microsoft products against the entitlements under your current EA.
+Identify underutilized licenses and opportunities for optimization.

 Technical and Financial Considerations in the Cloud and Digital Transformation